vihanonebill/play-billing-samples/ClassyTaxiAppKotlin/README.md

 Follow the steps to deploy the backend server here:
 [here](https://github.com/android/play-billing-samples/tree/master/ClassyTaxiServer).
 Note: Please
-take a note of the endpoint server URL when your functions are successfully deployed.
+take a note of the endpoint server URL/Function URL when your functions are successfully deployed.
 It should be in this example’s format: “https://us-central1-project_name.cloudfunctions.net”

 # Regenerate and re-upload App

-1. Open the app’ module build.gradle file
+1. Open the app module build.gradle file

 1. Update the **SERVER_URL** in the buildtype DSL object for the debug and release builds